nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Clean up the current solution data

-The new supplier (target) (providing the new clinical solution) or GP IT delivery partner (such as a Commissioning Support Unit) can advise the Practice on any common/known data issues when migrating to the new solution (these may vary from solution to system).
+The new supplier (target) (providing the new clinical solution) or GP IT delivery partner (such as a Commissioning Support Unit) can advise the Practice on any common/known data issues when migrating to the new solution (these may vary from solution to solution).

 Rectifying the data early and before the [Initial data production phase](initial-data-production) will reduce the amount of work the Practice needs to complete during later phases.

 * * *
-**_SLA:_**  Reviewing the quality of the data in your current system should not take more than 6 weeks.
+**_SLA:_**  Reviewing the quality of the data in your current solution should not take more than 6 weeks.
 This review should include identifying any irregularities in the data, performing standard data quality checks and assessing any misused codes or concepts, such as clinical findings terms.
 <br><em>(GP IT Futures Catalogue Solution Migration Process, p.
 11)</em>
 * * *